 The Wichita Public Library is now accepting Passport Applications on behalf of the U.S. Dept. of State.
-The Alford Branch (3447 S. Meridian) is designated as an official Passport Acceptance Agency by the U.S. Department of State.
-If you need to apply for your passport, give the Alford Branch a call at (316) 350-3261 to schedule your appointment.
+The Alford Branch and the Evergreen Library & Community Center both have been designated official Passport Acceptance Agencies by the U.S. Department of State.
 Get full details at wichitalibrary.org/passports.

 If you are flying to Mexico, Canada, or the Caribbean, you will need a passport to return to the United States.
 Visit the Department of State’s website for more information.